Cost of living support

 For help in the school holidays for meals for children Ready Steady Worcestershire.

-If you are concerned about your bills, we recommend you contact your energy supplier in the first instance.
+If you are worried about your bills, we recommend you contact your energy supplier in the first instance, they will speak to you and can help.
+There is other help available to:

-For information about energy services, advice and grants visit Warmer Worcestershire.
+For help with energy bills, energy services, and to seek further help and advice visit Warmer Worcestershire.

-For free and impartial advice to householders about energy efficiency in the home, grants for heating & insulation and fuel switching advice Act On Energy - Energy Efficiency, Grants and Advice
+For free and impartial advice to people about energy efficiency in the home, grants for heating & insulation and fuel switching advice visit Act On Energy

-For support if you are struggling to meet the cost of water charges in the Severn Trent area visit Severn Trent Trust Fund.
+For support if you are struggling to meet the cost of water bill in the Severn Trent area visit Severn Trent Trust Fund.

 Fire safety: A Home Fire Safety Visit is a FREE home safety visit that is tailored to an individual's needs.